-Do sarcastic SI uses represent a general affordance of interrogative sentences or is there an SI construction dedicated to the expression of a certain kind of sarcastic pretense?
-In addressing this question, we will cite Kay's resolution of a similar issue in his 1997 analysis of a conditional sentence pattern used to imply a certain type of negative judgment.
+Borrowing a distinction from Morgan, we can frame the issue as follows: Does the sarcastic use of SI represent a convention of language - a construction - or is it rather a convention about language, i.e. one can ask a question in order to feign ignorance?
+In deciding this case, we will cite Kay's resolution of a similar issue in his 1997 analysis of a conditional sentence pattern used to imply a certain type of negative judgment.
 In brief, we will conclude that sarcastic and sincere uses of SI diverge syntactically in ways that suggest they are distinct constructions.

-The second, related question concerns the form-function fit-in particular why SI has the form it does, and what that form offers the user that an unadorned interrogative would not.
+The second, related question concerns the form-function fit - in particular why SI has the form it does, and what that form offers the user that an unadorned interrogative would not.
 For example, the speaker of (15) might simply have used the (rhetorical) polar interrogative Do you think this is the Wild West?
 And the user of the sincere SI token in (20) might simply have asked What is this? or Is this a level?
-We will argue that in both its sarcastic and sincere functions, SI is a collateral-track signal, as described by Clark and Fox Tree 2001.
+We will argue that in both its sarcastic and sincere functions, SI is a collateral-track signal, as described by Clark & Fox Tree 2002.
 SI comments on ongoing performance by (a) indexing the user's effort to attach the right value to a property variable in a contextually salient open proposition and (b) proposing the result of that effort.
 We will suggest that the bipartite form of SI makes it ideally suited to this function: the interrogative SI body performs function (a) while the proffer tag performs function (b).
-We will compare this analysis to those in which SI is a conversational strategy-either one that restricts the possible responses of the addressee or preempts the 'ignorance implicature' otherwise triggered by wh-interrogatives.
+We will compare this analysis to those in which SI is a conversational strategy - either one that restricts the possible responses of the addressee or preempts the 'ignorance implicature' otherwise triggered by wh-interrogatives.

 The remainder of this paper will be structured as follows.
 The following section, Section 2, will describe the manifestations of SI in the COCA data, comparing these to tokens retrieved from the Fisher telephone speech corpus.
 Section 3 will describe the idiosyncratic properties of form and meaning that suggest the suitability of a constructional analysis for SI, in which it serves as a collateral-track signal.
 At the end of this section, we will offer an SBCG analysis of SI that consolidates its syntactic, semantic and usage properties.
 Section 4 will examine the means by which SI conveys sarcastic meaning inversion when it does and ask how sarcastic and sincere functions of SI are related.
-In section 5, the concluding section, we will argue that verbal irony constitutes a linguistic genre and discuss the contributions that constructionbased syntax can make to the study of this genre.
+In Section 5, the concluding section, we will argue that verbal irony constitutes a linguistic genre and discuss the contributions that construction-based syntax can make to the study of this genre.

-2. SI Data
+2. SI data